nkester/About-Me-Site/README.md

 Additionally, I use floating tags so I can always access the most recent container image built on a branch.
 These floating tags correspond to the branch name.
 Therefore, the latest container image built on the production branch (`main`) is located at: `registry.gitlab.com/nkester/about-me-site/hugo_build:main`.

 #### References

-  * As a guide I used the container image created by [marzouka here](https://github.com/marzouka/docker-hugo-firebase/blob/master/Dockerfile).
+  * As a guide I used [marzouka's container image](https://github.com/marzouka/docker-hugo-firebase/blob/master/Dockerfile) stored in GitHub.
-  * I also used the Google Firebase documentation located in their docs [here](https://firebase.google.com/docs/cli#install_the_firebase_cli).
+  * I also used the [Google Firebase documentation](https://firebase.google.com/docs/cli#install_the_firebase_cli) to install and use the firebase cli.
-  * The GitLab docs on the GitLab-CI syntax is helpful, specifically the section on rules located [here](https://docs.gitlab.com/ee/ci/yaml/#rules).
+  * The GitLab docs on the GitLab-CI syntax is helpful, [specifically the section on rules](https://docs.gitlab.com/ee/ci/yaml/#rules).
   * [How to install Golang on Ubuntu-22.04](https://linuxconfig.org/how-to-install-go-on-ubuntu-22-04-jammy-jellyfish-linux)
   * **Future Work for installing specific versions** [Installing Golang](https://go.dev/doc/install)

+### Local Development

+I used the VSCode container I normally develop in for this purpose as well.
+In order to serve the website locally, however, we need to expose additional ports when the container starts.
+I used the following `podman` command for this.

+` podman run --rm -d -p 8083:8443 -p 1313:1313 -e PUID=1000 -e PGID=1000 -e TZ=America/New_York -e PASSWORD=mypass -e SUDO_PASSWORD=ennser83 -v neil-work:/config --name hugo registry.gitlab.com/nkester-personal-cloud/containers/linuxserver-vscode/temp:latest`

+I then ran the same commands in the VSCode terminal as I have in the `hugo_dockerfile` in order to install `hugo` and `golang`.

+#### Serve the New Site Locally

+`hugo server --bind "0.0.0.0"`

+The `--bind` flag allows to see the served site outside of the container at the default `1313` port.

+I can then navigate to `localhost:1313` on my local computer to see the site served from my local VS Code development container.

 ### Preview Channel